o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

 * Interface is internet-browsing-like, where the browser can read Ethereum state

 * Challenges:
-  + Large numbers of users &rArr; scalability
+  1. One person per ID
-  + One person per ID
+  2. Large numbers of users &rArr; scalability

 ## Thanks to